India to invest $1.46 trillion to lift virus-hit economy

 India to invest $1.46 trillion to lift virus-hit economyNew

-NEW DELHI (AP) — India’s prime minister says his country has done well in containing the coronavirus pandemic and announced $1.46 trillion infrastructure projects to boost the sagging economy.
-Prime Minister Narendra Modi says the key lesson India learnt from the pandemic is to become self-reliant in manufacturing and developing itself as a key supply chain destination for international companies.
-He also says three vaccines are in different phases of testing in India and it will start mass production as soon as it got a green light from scientists.
-Modi says the government has identified 7,000 infrastructure projects to offset the economic impact of the pandemic.
+NEW DELHI (AP) — India’s leader says his country has done well in containing the coronavirus pandemic and announced $1.46 trillion in infrastructure projects to boost the sagging economy.
+Prime Minister Narendra Modi said Saturday in a speech to mark the 73rd anniversary of India’s independence from British rule that the key lesson India has learned from the pandemic is to become self-reliant in manufacturing and developing itself as a key supply chain destination for international companies.
+He said three vaccines are in different phases of testing in India and mass production will begin as soon as scientists give the green light.
+Modi said “detailed plans are in place for large-scale production” of a vaccine that will be made “available to every Indian.”